-The Treasurer is required to have a criminal background check with vulnerable sector screening, from the Halton Regional Police Service prior to taking on any duties as the Treasurer.
+The Treasurer is required to have a criminal background check from the Halton Regional Police Service prior to taking on any duties as the Treasurer.
 Once the criminal background check is on file at the school, an Annual Offence Declaration must be completed for subsequent years.

 The term for the Treasurer is limited to a maximum of three consecutive years.
 An individual may only be the Treasurer of one school at a time.

 It is recommended that the School Council prepare an annual budget.
 The Treasurer should ensure an expenditure is within budget limits prior to authorizing a cheque.
 Surplus funds not specifically earmarked should be applied to other school priorities as identified in the school’s improvement plan.